liferay/liferay-docs/discover/portal/articles/07-collaborating/02-creating-forums-with-message-boards.markdown

 The permissions enable a role to perform the following actions.

-**Lock Thread:** Stop any further additions or modifications to a a thread's messages.
+**Lock Thread:** Stop any further additions or modifications to a thread's messages.

 **Subscribe:** Enlist yourself to receive notifications on new and modified